nicholasodonnell/plex-restarter/README.md

 RESTART_COMMAND="docker restart plex"
 ```

-Alternatively, you can spawn a separate Docker container to send commands to the host a la a reverse shell (this is probably a really, really bad idea):
+Alternatively, you can spawn a separate Docker container to send commands to the host via a reverse shell (this is probably a really, really bad idea):

 ```console
 RESTART_COMMAND="docker run -it --rm --privileged --pid host debian nsenter -t 1 -m -u -n -i bash -c \"service restart plex\""